AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex2.md

 activity:
 ---

-# Exercise 16.2 - Create your first query in BigQuery
+# 16.2 - Create your first query in BigQuery

 ## Objectives